donlyn/spark-runner/README.md

 # spark-runner
-A tool used to boot spark app in source code
+A tool used to boot spark app from code